01/01/2021 — 12/31/2021

 Homestead Hollow Arts & Crafts Festival– May 14-16.
 Springville.
 See wood carving, blacksmithing, wood stove cooking, quilting, whiskey making at our original working still, tour our original cabins as they were built by the early settlers.
 Enjoy great food, music and children’s activities.

-Do Dah Day Festival– May 2021.
-Rhodes and Caldwell Parks.
+Do Dah Day Festival– May 15.
+Cahaba Brewing Co.
 Benefitting animal rescue services, this is one of the city’s most wonderful and wacky events.
-Homemade floats and animals dressed in costume parade the streets of Highland Avenue.
+Homemade floats and animals dressed in costume will remain stationary while the spectators “parade” past them.

 Juneteenth Celebration– June TBD.
 Birmingham Civil Rights Institute.
 The annual Juneteenth celebration, commemorating the end of slavery in the United States, is presented by the Birmingham Civil Rights Institute.

-Sidewalk Film Festival– August TBD.
-Downtown Birmingham Theatre District and other walkable locations.
+Sidewalk Film Festival– August 23-29.
+Historical theatre district in downtown Birmingham.
 This showcase for independent film has gained wide notoriety in film and consumer publications for its tight organization, range of subject matter and good ol’ weekend fun.

 Taste of 4th Avenue Jazz Festival– August TBD.
 Historic 4th Avenue Business District, downtown Birmingham.
 Enjoy live music, spoken word and vendors at this year’s Taste of 4th Avenue Jazz Festival!
 Free and open to the public, this event runs from 12 noon-10pm.